Call for Papers

 Deadline for submission of minisymposium proposals: March 7, 2001

 Deadline for submission of minisymposium speakers' abstracts: March 14, 2001

 Presentations in Lecture or Poster Format

-Contributions in lecture or poster format are invited in all areas of optimization consistent with the conference themes.
-Each contributor must submit a 75-word abstract in LaTeX format to firstname.lastname@example.org.
-Submissions must include a title, author(s) names and affiliations, and postal address, e-mail, telephone number, and fax of the submitting author.
+Contributions in lecture or poster format are invited in all areas consistent with the conference themes.
+Each contributor must submit a 75-word abstract in LaTeX format.
 Accepted papers will be assigned by the organizing committee to either a lecture presentation or a poster.
 Contributors should indicate which format they prefer.
-A lecture consists of a 15-minute presentation plus 5 minutes for audience questions.
-A poster presentation consists of the use of visual aids, such as 8.5" x 11" sheets for mounting on a 4' x 6' poster board and will be presented in an informal setting that allows presenters to discuss their research with individual attendees.
+A lecture consists of a 15-minute presentation, with an additional 5 minutes for questions and answers.
+A poster presentation consists of the use of visual aids stating subject, method, present data and conclusions on a 4' x 6' poster board and will be presented in an informal setting that allows presenters to discuss their research with individual attendees.
 A poster board will be available at the conference for each poster presenter.
-The poster session will be a two-hour plenary session.
+The URL for electronic submissions is http://www.siam.org/meetings/lc01/part.htm.

 The Organizing Committee reserves the right to limit the number of presentations an individual speaker may present in contributed sessions or minisymposia.

-Every presenter of either a minisymposium or contributed or poster presentation must submit a 75-word abstract to email@example.com, using the LaTeX macro via the Web at archive.siam.org/tex/confs/conftex.htm.
+Every presenter of a minisymposium, contributed lecture or contributed poster presentation must submit a 75-word abstract in LaTex format.
 The 75-word abstracts will appear in the final program.
+The URL for electronic submissions is http://www.siam.org/meetings/lc01/part.htm.